Netherlands

 Neuroscience Institutes

 The Donders Institute for Brain, Cognition and Behaviour at Radboud University (Nijmegen) is a dedicated cognitive neuroscience institute, with approximately 800 researchers across four centres.
 It operates a mandatory data sharing policy, contributes to EBRAINS and ENIGMA Consortium, and develops FieldTrip, an open-source MEG, EEG, and iEEG analysis toolbox.
-The Netherlands Institute for Neuroscience (NIN), a KNAW institute in Amsterdam, focuses on sensory systems, neurodegeneration, and sleep research, and participates in international open dataset initiatives.
+All Donders open datasets are deposited in the Radboud Data Repository (RDR), which absorbed the dedicated Donders Repository in November 2023.
+The Netherlands Institute for Neuroscience (NIN), a KNAW institute in Amsterdam, is the Dutch national neuroscience institute, conducting fundamental research spanning cellular and systems neuroscience, sleep science, and visual neuroscience.
+NIN operates the Netherlands Brain Bank and, together with Vrije Universiteit Amsterdam and Amsterdam UMC, co-runs the Spinoza Centre for Neuroimaging, the shared advanced neuroimaging facility for the Amsterdam research community hosting the only clinically certified 7T MRI in the Netherlands.
 Vrije Universiteit Amsterdam operates a formal university-wide Open Science Programme (since 2022) structured around five pillars covering policy, recognition and rewards, community engagement, support and training, and infrastructure, and co-governs Amsterdam UMC with the University of Amsterdam.

 International Engagement